wallyatgithub/h2loadrunner/README.md

   In which the path field is a compound structure, which aims to provide some quick and handy options for quick definition of some typical test scenarios.

-  For example, the user can specify in the path field to copy the path from the request prior to this one (sameWithLastOne), or to extract the path value from some specific header of the response of the request prior to this one (extractFromLastResponseHeader).
+  For example, the user can specify in the path field to copy the path from the request prior to this one (sameWithLastOne), or to extract the path value from some specific header of the response responding to the request prior to this one (extractFromLastResponseHeader).
 Of course, direct input of the path is also supported.

   Now comes the "luaScript" field:

-  The "luaScript" field is associated with each request of the "scenarios" section.
+  The "luaScript" field is associated with each request within the "scenarios" section.
+The Lua script will be executed by h2loadrunner for the request, as long as "luaScript" field of the request has a valid snippet of script (see next for format and naming convention of the snippet of script).

-  "luaScript" field can be filled with a snippet of needed lua script directly, or with the path/name of a file, which has the lua script.
+  "luaScript" field can be filled with a snippet of needed lua script directly, or with the path/name of a file, which has the script.

+  Each request can have a different snippet of lua script, and lua scripts of different requests are executed indepdendently.

-  h2loadrunner expect the lua script in this format and naming convention:
+  h2loadrunner requires the lua script of any request in this format and naming convention:

-  It must be named "make_request", and it takes 4 input arguments, and it can return 2 output arguments at most, a table and a string:
+  It must be named "make_request", and it takes 4 input arguments, and it can return up to 2 output arguments: one table and one string.

+  Example:

     function make_request(response_header, response_payload, request_headers_to_send, request_payload_to_send)
         --[[